 Thousands of teams around the world play QuizBreaker as a fun way to learn more about each other and bring their teams closer together.

-Different people at organisations such as NY Times, Google & Coca Cola have reported how it's really easy to run a team building activity.
+Different people at organizations such as NY Times, Google & Coca-Cola have reported how it's really easy to run a team-building activity.

-It’s fun, engaging and can get competitive; and that’s exactly why it's one of our favourite ice breaker games.
+It’s fun, engaging, and can get competitive, and that’s exactly why it's one of our favorite ice breaker games.

-Furthermore, we adore people bingo (also known as the ‘autograph game’ or ‘did you know?’) because it is fun, easy to organise and even easier to teach.
+Furthermore, we adore people bingo (also known as the ‘autograph game’ or ‘did you know?’) because it is fun, easy to organize, and even easier to teach.

-It might sound almost too simple, but being simple leaves nothing to be over complicated and allows employees to interact with each other without feeling any pressure.
-It's a great way to run an easy ice breaker game for the first day of your new people or at the beginning of a new school year.
+It might sound almost too simple, but being simple leaves nothing to be overly complicated and allows employees to interact with each other without feeling any pressure.
+It's a great way to run an easy icebreaker game for the first day of your new people or at the beginning of a new school year.

 How To Set Up Ice Breaker Bingo